 Back to this crazy easy BLT Cole Slaw.
 Seriously.
 It really couldn’t get any easier.
 In fact, the grocery store was out of full heads of cabbage so I just bought the pre-shredded stuff and life got that much easier.

 The secret to this cole slaw lies in the dressing and the basil.
 I made my own bacon “bits” by frying up some bacon and adding it to a high powered blender (or food processor) and pulsed it for a few seconds.
 The consistency was perfect and the Sir Kensington’s Avocado Mayo made a perfect creamy base to pair up with the bacon “bits”.
 The basil was the final step in typing all of these flavors together.
 You’ll find it’s not super over powering but enough to really brighten everything up.

-Final note, on keeping this Whole30 compliant, just leave the honey out of the dressing and you’re good to go.
+Final note, on keeping this Whole30 compliant, make sure to leave the honey out of the dressing and use compliant mayonnaise and bacon.

 Make sure to Pin this for your next gathering and head over to Sir Kensington’s to get some of their Avocado Mayo or look for it on your next grocery trip.